 Scientists are not exactly sure why, but flamingos often stand on only one foot, keeping the other foot tucked under their bodies.
 It looks like their knee is bent backwards at a strange angle.
 However, the joint that is bending is not a knee at all—it is actually the flamingo’s ankle!
 Their knees are much higher up on their legs, close to their bodies.
 They are hard to see because they are often covered by their feathers.

 Although we don’t know why flamingos stand on just one leg, there are a few theories.
 It is possible that flamingos do this to conserve body heat, particularly when they are in cold water.
-A flamingo’s feathery plumage helps to keep its body warm, and it loses body heat through their legs.
+A flamingo’s feathery plumage helps to keep its body warm, and it loses body heat through its legs.
 Tucking one leg up might help a flamingo regulate its body temperature.

 Flamingos also utilize more muscle power when they stand on two legs, so standing on one leg might be less tiring.
 Whatever the reason, flamingos often stand on one foot and never seem to get tired.
 In fact, flamingos can sleep on just one leg without any trouble at all!